prabusw/beancount-importer-zeodha/README.md

 # beancount-importer-zeodha

-Note: Please click on Raw option on the righthand corner to view this README in a better format.

 This is an importer for csv formatted tradebook from Indias leading stock broker Zerodha.
 Every decent broker in India, gives similar file.
 So this can work almost for every broker who provides tradebook in csv format.